 The Path to Discovery

-The exhibition African masters in the MUZA museum Tel Aviv is the pinnacle of a journey, starting at my arrival to Conakry in early 2009.
-I found a dilapidated city just awakening from 50 years of totalitarian regimes, a city whose crumbling infrastructure lay witness to years of neglect and the devastating effects of the harsh sub-tropical Guinean climate.
+The exhibition of African masters at the MUZA museum in Tel Aviv is the culmination of a journey that began with my arrival in Conakry in early 2009.
+There I found a dilapidated city just awakening after fifty years of totalitarian regimes, one whose crumbling infrastructure bore witness to years of neglect and the devastating effects of Guinea’s harsh sub-tropical climate.

-Conakry’s lack of land reserves combined with no available modern office space appealed to my vision as a developer.
-Little did I know of the challenges involved in actual building in the sub-Sahara, such as the Ebola epidemic, military coups, complicated codes of conduct, and a different concept of time.
+The combination of Conakry’s scarce land reserves and an absence of available modern office space appealed to my vision as a developer.
+Little did I know of the challenges of building in the sub-Sahara—the Ebola epidemic, military coups, complex codes of conduct, and a concept of time far different than my usual one.
 But the long process had its advantages.
-Being an architect, appreciating art is part of one’s DNA.
-I was immediately smitten by my first glimpses of Baga art, then still available in the city markets.
-A decade ago, the only reference book on the subject was Lamp’s ‘Art of the Baga’ which I devoured immediately.
-Later, other scholars joined the ranks, such as Sarro, Berliner, and Curtis.
-But these books, as elaborate and comprehensive as they were, could not answer seemingly mundane questions, such as how a dancer could perform wearing a two-meter-long snake headdress attached to his scalp without breaking his neck.
+As an architect, an appreciation of art was in my DNA.
+I was instantly captivated by my first glimpses of Baga art, still available at urban markets at the time.
+A decade ago, the sole reference book on the subject was Lamp’s Art of the Baga, which I immediately devoured.
+Later, other scholars, such as Sarro, Berliner, and Curtis entered the field.
+But their works, elaborate and comprehensive as they were, did not answer seemingly mundane questions, such as how could a dancer wearing a two-meter-long snake headdress attached to his scalp perform without breaking his neck?

-It took years, long-term relationships and friendships with Guinean collectors and scholars till the richness and sophistication of the Baga culture became apparent to me.
+It took years, and many long-term relationships and friendships with Guinean collectors and scholars before I could fully recognize and appreciate the richness and sophistication of the Baga culture.

 The Baga